shwetankpal582/Obsidian_Notes/content.md

     - Process File → D2: Annotated Output File
     - D2 → Display/Download Result: Annotated Output File
     - Display/Download Result → User: Annotated Image/Video

+### NOTES
+- **Purpose**: Include the DFD in your report to illustrate the data flow from user input to model processing to output display.
+Explain how the YOLO model annotates files, which are then served via Flask.
+- **Context Diagram**: Use the Level 0 diagram to introduce the system’s interaction with the user in your presentation.
+- **Level 1 DFD**: Use the Level 1 diagram to detail the internal processes, emphasizing the role of file storage and model processing.
+- **Presentation Tips**:
+    - Highlight the simplicity of the flow: user uploads → model processes → results displayed.
+    - Mention the YOLO model’s role in generating annotations, as seen in your test code (e.g., r.plot()).
+    - Use clear inputs (e.g., images with knives/pistols) to show the annotated outputs in your demo.
+- **Documentation**:
+    - Include both DFDs in your report with captions explaining each process.
+    - Note that the app uses file system storage (static/uploads/, static/outputs/) instead of a database, which simplifies the DFD.
+- **Extensions**:
+    - If you add a database (e.g., SQLite for file metadata), I can update the DFD to include it.
+    - For a Level 2 DFD, we could break down the “Process File with YOLO Model” into sub-processes (e.g., frame extraction for videos), but Level 1 is likely sufficient.

+If you need a specific tool format (e.g., Visio, Lucidchart), a simplified DFD, or help integrating the DFD into your project report, let me know!
+Also, if you want to revisit the FileNotFoundError for best.pt or add features to the app, I can assist further.

+---
+### Use Case Diagram Description

+The diagram will show the User and YOLO Model as actors, with use cases inside a system boundary labeled “Gun & Weapon Detection System.”
+Arrows will indicate interactions, with include/extend relationships to clarify dependencies.

+#### Actors

+1. **User**: Interacts with the web interface to upload files and view/download results.
+2. **YOLO Model**: External system component that processes files to detect knives and pistols.

+#### Use Cases

+1. **Upload Image**: User selects and uploads an image file.
+2. **Upload Video**: User selects and uploads a video file.
+3. **Process File**: YOLO model processes the file to generate annotations.
+4. **View Annotated Image**: User sees the annotated image on the result page.
+5. **Download Annotated Video**: User downloads the annotated video.
+6. **Handle Error**: System displays error messages (e.g., invalid file format).

+#### Relationships

+- **Include**:
+    - Upload Image → Process File: Uploading an image triggers processing.
+    - Upload Video → Process File: Uploading a video triggers processing.
+    - Process File → View Annotated Image: Processing an image leads to viewing.
+    - Process File → Download Annotated Video: Processing a video leads to downloading.
+- **Extend**:
+    - Upload Image → Handle Error: If the image is invalid, an error is shown.
+    - Upload Video → Handle Error: If the video is invalid, an error is shown.
+- **Actor Interactions**:
+    - User → Upload Image, Upload Video, View Annotated Image, Download Annotated Video, Handle Error.
+    - YOLO Model → Process File.